alantech/anycloud/README.md

 - [ ] Beta: Anyone can sign up.
 Stable enough for most use-cases
 - [ ] Public: Production-ready for enterprise use-cases

-## How it works

-AnyCloud is built on the [Rust](https://rust-lang.org) and [Alan](https://alan-lang.org) programming languages.
-It is accessed via a CLI that takes cloud provider credentials and a Dockerfile with a webserver listening on port 8088 as input.
-Your container/server is deployed to the account with the specified credentials and runs with a sidecar process that manages your server across multiple regions and cloud providers via DNS and figures out when to scale up or down.

 ## Supported Cloud Providers

 AnyCloud is hosted directly in your own account with any of the following cloud providers: